fleetdm/fleet/proposals/mdm-baseline.md

   in the application logic exist and the right indexes are created for fast access.

-Notes:
-    - lot of non-optional fields, probably have API changes.
-    - so far osquery_host_id
-    - add unique index to `hosts.uuid` (including when a host is enrolling via MDM)
-    - find out if DEP APIs return the UUID
-        - we might have to do the same for `hosts.hardware_serial`
-    - add columns for MDM status (pending, ...)
-    - update DEP syncer to insert hosts, and update its status
-    - update host mdm status during enrollment
-    - see what data we can populate in the `hosts` table when during MDM enrollment (both from DEP apis and during the enrollment check-in)
-        - note: ProductName is the same as `hosts.hardware_model`
-    - enrollment profiles for multiple users, see macOS extensions in spec

 Currently, the code thinks of these two tables as two disjoint sets of elements that represent the same entity: a host.